qfwc258/circuidipity/content/posts/2013-04-18-shell-script-library.md

 }
 ```

-:penguin: [$HOME Slash Bin](http://www.circuidipity.com/homebin/) :: I gathered up several other functions like this and created a **Library.sh** script that I place in my PATH.
+I gathered up several other functions like this and created a **Library.sh** script that I place in my PATH.
 When I create a new shell script and want to access this library of functions I source it by adding ...

 ```bash
 .
 Library.sh